-The Company holds finished goods in inventory and its inventory does not all have the stability data necessary to assess a shelf life.
-The Company is currently completing shelf life stability tests for various products as they are developed.
+The Company holds finished goods in inventory, which require shelf-life testing.
+The Company is currently completing shelf-life stability tests for various products as they are developed.
 The Company's inventory may reach its expiration and not be sold.
 Even though on a regular basis, management reviews the amount of inventory on hand, reviews the remaining shelf life and estimates the time required to manufacture and sell such inventory, write-down of inventory may still be required.
-Any such write-down of inventory could have a material adverse effect on the Company's business, financial condition, and results of operations.
+The Company might also suffer actual loss of inventory upon such inventory reaching its expiration, thereby reducing the amount of product available for sale.
+Any such write-down or loss of inventory could have a material adverse effect on the Company's business, financial condition, and results of operations.